 It’s no secret that a restaurant is the sum of its parts and that often, those in the ranks don’t receive enough recognition.
-For this series, we’re on a mission to find the industry’s true unsung heroes.
+For this series, we’re on a mission to find the industry’s true unsung heroes—help us by nominating one of yours at diningout.com.

-DO: How and when did you discover cooking and kitchen work?
+DiningOut: How and when did you discover cooking and working in a kitchen?

-DO: What was the first dish/item you learned to cook?
+DO: What was the first thing you learned to cook?

-DO: Complete the sentence: “Working in a restaurant is like…”
+DO: Finish this sentence: “Working in a restaurant is like…”